HIV/AIDS from an African American Studies Perspective

 Introduction

 AIDS (acquired immunodeficiency syndrome, or HIV/AIDS) is a global pandemic, affecting most of the world, especially those suffering poverty, social inequality, and marginalization.
 In the US epidemic, African Americans suffer disproportionately.
-Although approximately 12 percent of the US population, African Americans accounted for nearly 47 percent of new HIV infections in 2012 and 41 percent of people living with HIV as of 2011; one in sixteen black men and one in thirty-two black women are expected to be infected with HIV in their lifetimes.
+Although approximately 13 percent of the US population, African Americans accounted for nearly 42 percent of new HIV infections and 40 percent of people living with HIV as of 2019.
 Over half of all AIDS-related deaths in the United States have been African Americans.
 Understanding this racially disproportionate disease suffering depends on how one defines AIDS, which, while seemingly technical, is inherently political and contested.
 Although a few scholars have questioned it in the past, almost all contemporary scholars agree that, most simply, AIDS is the name for the gradual impairment of a person’s cellular immune system by the action of the Human Immunodeficiency Virus (HIV), leaving the infected person increasingly vulnerable to diseases (“opportunistic infections”), many of which can be fatal if untreated.
-Pharmaceutical treatments exist for suppressing HIV (“anti-retroviral therapies”) and for many of the opportunistic infections, although these treatments are neither universally effective nor universally available.
+Pharmaceutical treatments exist for preventing HIV infection, suppressing HIV for those living with it, and for many of the opportunistic infections, although these treatments are neither universally effective nor universally available.
 But beyond the individual experience of a virus, defining AIDS depends on how to define an epidemic, or population-level disease phenomenon, given that the AIDS epidemic has affected some more than others.
 Two major schools of thought have addressed AIDS as an epidemic.
 In the United States, the dominant model for understanding the epidemic has been biomedicine, which treats epidemics and their dispersion as aggregates of individual transmission events, focusing attention on the biological qualities of HIV transmission from individual to individual and on the behavioral qualities of those who are at risk of infection (“risk behaviors” and “risk groups”).
 Critiques of biomedicine have emerged from social epidemiology, which has a rich history in African American reflections on health and disease.
-Rather than focusing exclusively upon the biology of HIV and the behavioral mechanisms of its transmission from individual to individual, social epidemiologists have prioritized the structuring of human populations, including the ways that racism, poverty, sexism, and homophobia have structured vulnerabilities to exposure to HIV (including control over one’s behavioral environment) and embodied susceptibility to infection.
+Rather than focusing exclusively upon the biology of HIV and the behavioral mechanisms of its transmission from individual to individual, social epidemiologists have prioritized the structuring of human populations, including the ways that racism, poverty, sexism, homophobia, and transphobia have structured vulnerabilities to exposure to HIV (including control over one’s behavioral environment) and embodied susceptibility to infection.
 Social, political, and cultural responses to the AIDS epidemic in the United States and among African Americans have been shaped by these competing understandings of epidemic disease.

 General Overviews of the Global AIDS Pandemic

 The African American experience of AIDS displays all of the complexity of the global pandemic, of which it is both part and exemplary.
 Scholars from different disciplines have worked to describe the complexity of the global pandemic, drawing upon the tools and methods of the disciplines to which they belong.
+Pepin 2011 explains the origins of HIV in humans in central Africa, which the author situates in the context of social, political, and ecological changes wrought by European colonization.
 Barnett and Whiteside 2006 provides a standard, text-book overview of the global pandemic, including biological, social, and political dynamics that have fueled it.
 Krieger 2011 provides an especially helpful overview of different models of understanding disease and health in populations.
-Grmek 1990 is a history of AIDS through its first decade, weaving together the probable history of the virus with the emerging and shifting medical knowledge about it.
-Stillwaggon 2006 challenges behavioral explanations of the African pandemic, arguing that extreme poverty has created heightened condition of embodied vulnerability to exposure and infection.
+Stillwaggon 2006 challenges behavioral explanations of the global pandemic, arguing that extreme poverty has created heightened condition of embodied vulnerability to exposure and infection.
 Gould 1993 is a geographic account of the US epidemic that demonstrates the importance of urban connectivity in structuring HIV’s dispersion in this country.
 Patton 1990 and Rowden 2009 contextualize and challenge the manner in which AIDS has been conceptualized and addressed in public policy.
 Patton 1990 is the definitive study of the cultural construction of AIDS as an object of scientific and political knowledge.
 Rowden 2009 argues that the global response to AIDS has been shaped by neoliberal capitalism, especially understandings of health care and health-care delivery.

 Barnett, Tony, and Alan Whiteside.
 AIDS in the Twenty-First Century: Disease and Globalization.
 2d ed.
-New York: Palgrave Macmillan, 2006.
+Basingstoke, UK: Palgrave Macmillan, 2006.

 A standard textbook on the global AIDS pandemic, including the basic biology of HIV, how systems of inequality have structured the pandemic, the roles of economic and cultural globalization, and the political consequences of the pandemic, especially for countries in the developing world.